Trophic species

 Trophic species are a scientific grouping of organisms according to their shared trophic (feeding) positions in a food web or food chain.
 Trophic species have identical prey and a shared set of predators in the food web.
 This means that members of a trophic species share many of the same kinds of ecological functions.
-The idea of trophic species was first devised by Joel Cohen and Frederick Briand in 1984 to redefine assessment of the ratio of predators to prey within a food web.
-The category may include species of plant, animal, a combination of plant and animal, and biological stages of an organism.
-The reassessment grouped similar species according to habit rather than genetics.
-This resulted in a ratio of predator to prey in food webs is generally 1:1.
-By assigning groups in a trophic manner, relationships are linear in scale.
-This allows for predicting the proportion of different trophic links in a community food web.
+The idea of trophic species was first devised by Frederic Briand and Joel Cohen in 1984 when investigating scaling laws applying to food webs.
+The category may include species of plants, animals, a combination of plants and animals, and biological stages of an organism.
+When assigning groups in a trophic manner, relationships are linear in scale, which allowed the same authors to predict the proportion of different trophic links in food webs.
+Furthermore grouping similar species according to feeding habit rather than genetics results in a ratio of predator to prey that is generally 1:1 in food webs.